ravens/awesome-telco/README.md

 - [SNAPS-boot](https://github.com/cablelabs/snaps-boot) - Baremetal cluster management solution to prepare for a Openstack or k8s deployment from Cablelabs.
 - [MAAS](https://maas.io) - Self-service, remote installation of Windows, CentOS, ESXi and Ubuntu on real servers turns your data center into a bare-metal cloud - Metal As A Service.

+## Lab

+### ready to use testbed (Docker, Vagrant etc.)

+- [Open5GS-VoLTE](https://github.com/miaoski/docker_open5gs) - This repository is meant to be a install-and-run lab for Open5GS + Kamailio IMS VoLTE study, a follow-up project of Open5GS Tutorial: VoLTE Setup with Kamailio IMS and Open5GS, which is mainly contributed by Herle Supreeth.
+- [Open5GS](https://github.com/herlesupreeth/docker_open5gs) - Docker files to build and run open5gs in a docker by Herle Supreeth.

+### remote control

+- [OpenSTF](https://openstf.io) - Enable remote control of phone over ADB over an HTML5 interfaces.
+- [Vyzor](http://vysor.io) - A window to your Android, streaming Android UI through ADB in a Google Chrome Browser app.

+### GPS, Time

+- [GPS-SDR-SIM](https://github.com/osqzss/gps-sdr-sim) - GPS signal generator with a SDR radio and ephemeris files.
+- [Tools for MT3339](https://github.com/f5eng/mt3339-utils) - Ephemeris injector for MT3339-based GPS chipset

 ## Security